 In order to meet the CDBG program's "timeliness" requirements, DHCD is required to have no more than 1.5 times our annual CDBG allocation plus program income available in the HUD line of credit 60 days prior to the end of the program year.
-With a Fiscal Year 2014 entitlement of approximately \$14.3 million, the District must have less than \$21.284 million of unused CDBG funds available on August 4, 2014.
+"The District" had a drawdown ratio of 2.46 times its annual allocation, and was over the limit by \$13,440,685.
+The standard holds that a CDBG Entitlement grantee must have less than 1.5 times its annual allocation remaining in its line of credit 60 days prior to the end of the program year..
 The penalties for not meeting this test have become quite severe and HUD views the failure to meet this test as a failure of the grantee's ability to carry out the CDBG program.
-HUD can require a payback of unspent funds if the timeliness test is not met.
-On August 5, 2014 HUD IDIS report PR-56 showed DHCD having met the CDBG timeliness test with a ratio of 1.48.
+HUD can require a payback of unspent funds if the timeliness test is not met. .
+In order to achieve compliance with HUD's standard of timeliness, DHCD will submit a Community Development Block Grant (CDBG) Workout Plan to expend its CDBG funds.